onur/medius/content/articles/article-with-cover.md

 A post can have a `SubTitle`, a big `Cover` image and a `Thumbnail` that is used in various places. `Cover` is only used in article.html and it's cover image of the page.
-For example this page has a cover `Cover` defined in post meta data.
-Example meta data used in this post:
+For example this page has a `Cover` defined in post metadata.
+Example metadata used in this post:

 ```text
 Title: Medius